habitat-sh/habitat/www/source/docs/run-packages-topologies.html.md

 # Topologies

 A topology describes the intended relationship between peers within a service group.
-Three topologies ship with Habitat by default: standalone, and leader-follower.
+Two topologies ship with Habitat by default: standalone, and leader-follower.
 The leader-follower topology employs [leader election](/docs/internals-leader-election) to define a leader.

 ## Standalone